 When a customer calls into your contact center, the first impression they get is the IVR.
 An optimized IVR can mean the difference between one-time and repeat customers, high and low customer satisfaction scores, and whether or not a caller abandons before even reaching an agent.

-Have you heard of Visual IVR?
+Have you heard of Web Call-Backs (formerly Visual IVR)?
 It connects customers using web or mobile services to your IVR so they can easily get into the queue and schedule a call-back.

 Empower your customers with self-service options.

 If you give customers the opportunity to schedule their own call-backs, you give them the power to opt out of sitting on hold.
-Fonolo’s Conversation Scheduling technology makes it easy for agents and customers by giving callers the option to set the timing for their call-backs, ultimately smoothing out call spikes, lowering abandon rates, and helping your call center maintain a desirable cost per contact.
+Fonolo’s Scheduled Call-Backs technology makes it easy for agents and customers by giving callers the option to set the timing for their call-backs, ultimately smoothing out call spikes, lowering abandon rates, and helping your call center maintain a desirable cost per contact.